6a68/profiler-exploration/README.md

 Some things we can play around with:
 * create a ton of DOM nodes: [so-many-nodes](http://6a68.net/profiler-exploration/so-many-nodes.html)
-* add a ton of listeners to DOM nodes
+* add a ton of listeners to DOM nodes: [listeners](http://6a68.net/profiler-exploration/listeners.html)
 * parse a ton of JSON
 * be stupid about repainting as much as possible
 * do stupid recursion (might crash the browser too quickly though)